-In a world where snooping and manipulating contents of email and other kind of messages is easy for cybercriminals, you need to get some protection.
+In a world where snooping and manipulating the content of emails and other kinds of messages is easy for cybercriminals, you need to get some protection.
 You have to get some sort of protection that tells the recipient that the email they received is genuine and has not been changed or manipulated in its way to his or her inbox.
-This article explains Digital Certificates and how to add a Digital Signature to your copy of Microsoft Outlook or a similar email client on Windows 8.1 computer.
+This article explains Digital Certificates and how to add a Digital Signature to your copy of Microsoft Outlook or a similar email client on a Windows computer.

 Digital Email Certificates